YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

     torch==2.3.0
     torchvision==0.18.0

-More details are in file environment.yaml
+More details are in dockerfile.

 ## NVIDIA Container Toolkit
 Installation of the NVIDIA Container Toolkit: To use the GPU in Docker, the NVIDIA Container Toolkit must be installed.
 Install using the following command: